JohnathonBowers/JohnathonBowers/README.md

 <strong>What I bring to the 'technical' table:</strong>

-💻 1 year building apps in Python, Java, and JavaScript / MERN
+💻 1+ years building apps in Python, Java, and JavaScript / MERN

 📚 10-year background teaching philosophy and liberal arts as a college professor